Foreign developers caught by zoning regulations in Niseko

 *Update: Aman's 'Chedi' brand of hotels is scheduled to operate the hotel.
 "The Chedi Tomakomai" is now scheduled to open in 2017.

-*Update 2: Mori Trust have acquired the site in 2016 and will start construction on a resort in 2017 with completion expected in 2026.Read more
+*Update 2: Mori Trust acquired the site in 2016 and will start construction on a resort in 2017 with completion expected in 2026.Read more

 Niseko Kogen Hotel sold